JoaquimXG/podcolours.co.uk/README.md

 run `npm run devel` to run the site with hot reload for development.

 ### Option 2 - Docker

+This will be the way to deploy when we actually deploy to production, unfortunately the codio virtual machines don't allow docker to be installed and run.

 Allows for automated and reliable deployment of the site for CI/CD purposes.
 Requires: